sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 Approvals and Auditors
 ~~~~~~~~~~~~~~~~~~~~~~

-The audit process is based on two requirements.
-The first one is the four-eye principle, i.e., at least two individuals must vision each patch.
-In the best-case scenario, this is the author and a separate approver
+The audit process is based on two requirements:

-who performs an in-depth review.
-The second principle requires that at least one of the two participants
+* **The four-eye principle:** At least two individuals must inspect each patch
-must be involved in this audit process so that we can guarantee that the review meets the desired
+* **Audit quality:** At least one of the inspectors must be involved in this audit process.
-quality standard.

-If a patch has no participating approver, the patch is visioned in a later review by an auditor.
-The patch table lists this auditor in brackets, while real approvers are listed without them.
-Note that authors can edit pull requests after approval.
-Therefore, auditors vision additional changes after
-approval for this audit.
+Therefore, pull requests that were either authored or reviewed on GitHub by one
+of the members of this audit project do not require an additional in-depth
+review for this particular audit process.
+Other patches are evaluated and
+reviewed by an auditor retrospectively, with the results stated
+in this document.
+The distinction between "approvers" (of pull requests on
+GitHub) and "auditors" (in retrospect, explicitly for this project) is visualized
+by setting the latter into parenthesis in the patch tables below.

+Auditing members of this project and their GitHub handles are:

+* Fabian Albert (@FAlbertDev)
+* René Fischer (@securitykernel)
+* Philippe Lieser (@lieser)
+* René Meusel (@reneme)
+* Amos Treiber (@atreiber94)